 The majestic horse has long been considered a close companion of humans and a vital contributor to our species’ progress.
 National Horse Protection Day is all about returning the love of our four-legged friends by raising awareness of the various plights that horses face and by protecting them from abuse, exploitation and neglect.

-The History of Horse Protection Day
+History of National Horse Protection Day

-How to Observe Horse Protection Day
+How to celebrate National Horse Protection Day

 National Horse Protection Day is a day to be mindful of the trials and tribulations of horses without a home, without companionship and without love.
 Horse lovers will often say that these creatures are just as much our four-legged friends as cats and dogs are – and if you have ever been lucky enough to know these shy and gentle animals, you’ll know this to be true.

 There are plenty of ways you could observe National Horse Protection Day.
 Of course, not everyone has the space to adopt a horse and keep one to look after, but if you live close to a stable, offering a helping hand with the horses or dropping off food and bedding would certainly be appreciated.

 Perhaps you could think about supporting a horse through a charity or donating to your local horse sanctuary.
 By supporting organizations such as these, you’ll be contributing to a whole range of activities aimed at improving the lives of horses everywhere, from rehoming and rehabilitation to educating and supporting owners and breeders.
 And if you spot a horse that seems neglected or abandoned, don’t be afraid to call an animal welfare charity or equine sanctuary for help.